vvvv/VL.IO.WebSocket/README.md

 # VL.IO.Websocket
-Set of nodes to use run a webserver from VL.
+Set of nodes to use websocket client and server in VL.
 Based on the excellent .NET library [WatsonWebsocket](https://github.com/jchristn/WatsonWebsocket)

 Try it with vvvv, the visual live-programming environment for .NET
 Download: http://visualprogramming.net